apollographql/rover-init-starters/start-with-typescript/getting-started.md

 2. Write the resolver function(s) that provide the data for those types and fields.
 3. Run operations and debug your API following the instructions in the section below.

-📓 **Note:** The GraphQL Code Generator has been automatically set up and configured for you.
-If you update your schema, run `npm run codegen` to ensure your generated types are up to date as well.
+📓 **Note:** The [GraphQL Code Generator](https://the-guild.dev/graphql/codegen) has been automatically set up and configured for you.
+It reads your GraphQL schema and generates TypeScript types to use across your server.
+This helps you keep your TS types up to date as you make changes to your schema, allowing you to focus on development instead of manually updating type definitions.

+If you modify your schema, run `npm run codegen` to ensure your generated types are up to date as well.

 # Debugging your schema
 The Apollo dev toolkit includes a few debugging tools to help you design and develop your GraphQL API.
 The journey looks a little something like this: